Iamstanlee/wyre.sh/README.md

 ```

 ## Usage
-Wyre uses circle payment and payout APIs to handle fiat payment and transfer to external cryto wallet.
+Wyre uses circle payment and payout APIs to handle fiat payment and transfer to external crypto wallet.